MadhanDevlpr/my_portfolio/README.md

-- Download this Project in your Pc and follow the instructions below
+- Download this Project in your Computer and follow the instructions below

 - Install required node modules, Run:
   ```